Overview

 Off the bike

-The resort has a host of activities available on site or nearby, like swimming, snorkelling, scuba diving, shark-cage diving, deep-sea fishing, rock surf fishing, trail running, golf and birding.
+The resort has a host of activities available on-site or nearby, like swimming, snorkeling, scuba diving, shark-cage diving, deep-sea fishing, rock surf fishing, trail running, golf and birding.

 GPS: 30°20′08.2″ South 030°43′57.9″ East